 You should register with the Department of State to get assistance during an emergency.
 You will provide your trip information to make it easier to receive any information.

 The State Department can provide names of attorneys, doctors, or any other that will assist you.
-You will also get information in regards to voting (absentee voting), notarized documents, and passport.
+You will also get information in regards to voting (absentee voting), notarized documents, and a passport.

 Always Have Someone Know Your Whereabouts

 Let your family or friends know where you are going to be.
 You can give your family and friends your address and contact information.
-If you plan to leave the country for a short visit to another, again keep them abreast of your whereabouts.
+If you plan to leave the country for a short visit to another, again, keep them abreast of your whereabouts.

 Know About the Local Laws

 Every country has its laws, and once you are there, you must comply with them.
-Some practices in the U.S may not be legal in the country you are studying.
+Some practices in the U.S. may not be legal in the country you are studying.
 Before you go, research about the laws so that you are aware of them.

 - Some countries impose harsh penalties for offenses we may consider in the U.S.

-- Taking pictures of some places like government buildings, military bases, and embassies could be a violation
+- Taking pictures of some places like government buildings, military bases, and embassies could be a violation.

-- If you take any medication, make sure they are not illegal in the country you will visit
+- If you take any medication, make sure they are not illegal in the country you will visit.

 - Avoid any areas that have demonstrations, riots, or political activities

-Know What to do in an Emergency or Crisis
+Know What to Do in an Emergency or Crisis